vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 ![CloudShopLoadTest is selected under Recent runs in the Performance Testing blade.](images/Lab-guide/image124.png "Performance Testing blade")

-17. Select the Messages box to see the details of the test
+17. Select the Messages box to see the details of the test.

 	![Screenshot of the CloudShopLoadTest and Status Messages blades.
 In the CloudShopLoadTest blade, the Messages box is selected.](images/Lab-guide/image125.png "CloudShopLoadTest and Status Messages blades")

-18. Now, head back to the Overview blade of the **HOLCloudShop** Application Insights and select **Live Metrics Stream**
+18. Now, head back to the Overview blade of the **HOLCloudShop** Application Insights and select **Live Metrics Stream**.

     ![The Live Stream tile lists two servers.](images/Lab-guide/image126.png "Live Stream tile")